Xxproner/Xxproner_rebind/README.md

  - ``Size``: get the number of arguments in a template's argument list
  - ``LogicalOr``: _OR_ together two ``std::integral_constant``s
  - ``Any``: establish if a given predicate is true of any type in a template's argument list
+ - ``All``: establish if a given predicate is true of all type in a template's argument list
+ - ``None``: establish if a given predicate is true of none type in a template's argument list
+ - ``Find``: get position of argument in a template's argument list that satisfies to given predicate, otherwise numbers of arguments.

+   Almost algorithm library!
 Naming
 ------